 Services are offered for students with documented disabilities, including accommodations and limited auxiliary services.
-A student with a disability who believes he or she needs an accommodation should contact the ADA coordinator in the Office of Access, Support, and Inclusion Services (W160).
+A student with a disability who believes he or she needs an accommodation should contact the ADA coordinator.
 It is the responsibility of students with disabilities to disclose the disability, request needed accommodations, and provide appropriate documentation.